Healthy Homes Assessment Waitangirua

 Waitangirua Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Waitangirua and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Waitangirua and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes